SeldonIO/alibi-detect/doc/source/overview/roadmap.md

 The library **currently** covers both online and offline outlier detection algorithms for tabular data, images and time series as well as an offline adversarial detector for tabular data and images.
-Current drift detection capabilities cover tabular data, text and images.
+Current drift detection capabilities cover mixed type tabular data, text and images.

 The **near term** focus will be on extending drift, outlier and adversarial detectors for text data and adding outlier detectors for mixed data types.